 On top of that, Nazaré hosts some of the biggest waves in the world, marveling brave surfers on these monsters is something you definitely can’t miss!
 Together with Peniche, Nazaré is one of the best surfing spots around the world!

 Getting close to the North, there is a must stop city.
 Coimbra was the medieval capital of Portugal for over a hundred years.
 It is also the site of the country’s greatest university for the past five centuries.
 Coimbra definitely wears its weighty importance in Portuguese history with dignity.
 The University, churches and cathedrals, cafes with a student vibe, typical food: there are many things to do in Coimbra!

 Very close to Porto, Aveiro is a great destination to spend one or two days.
 Situated near the coast, the nearby beaches attract crowds in the summer.
 Although, the heritage and vibrant culture continue attracting visitors outside of prime vacation season.
 Nicknamed the “Venice of Portugal”, Aveiro is characterized by a maze of canals filled with brightly colored boats and it is easily one of the country’s most romantic destinations.

 14 – Porto

-At last, one of the finest cities in Europe, Porto.
+The end of our road trip in Portugal is one of the finest cities in Europe, Porto.
 It is the second largest city in the country after Lisbon.
 Charmingly traditional and aesthetically delightful, Porto is a historic mercantile city on the slopes above the Douro Estuary.
 The center is a World Heritage site, and his richness and variety will surprise you!

 Discover the best things to do in Porto.
 There are medieval walls, gleaming Baroque churches, the compact streets of the Ribeira district, the Romanesque Cathedral and that’s just the beginning.
 Fortified port wine is still stored in warehouses on the south bank of the Douro, you can’t miss a wine tasting in Porto!